 As another example, the Court may appoint a Family Law Master to rule upon the value of a business.
 Both parties are provided an opportunity to present evidence to the Family Law Master and present arguments supporting their respective positions regarding the value of that business.
 After the court receives that recommendation, the judge will often accept it as an order of the court, unless either party files an objection.

-If either party files an objection, the court will set a trial on the issue and, thereafter, issue a ruling on that issue.
-The court may accept, modify, or completely disregard the recommendations of the Family Law Master and issue completely different orders.
+If either party files an objection, the court will set a trial on the issue and, after that, issue a ruling on that matter.
+The court may accept, modify, or completely disregard the recommendations of the Family Law Master and issue entirely different orders.

 Contact Our Scottsdale Arizona Divorce Attorneys